 Let Us Get To Work

 If you or someone you love has been charged with a misdemeanor in Pennsylvania, your next phone call needs to be to a knowledgeable attorney.
-At the SMA Law Group, we know that these are not minor crimes, despite what anyone says.
+At the SMT Legal, we know that these are not minor crimes, despite what anyone says.
 Misdemeanors come with a real threat of jail time and fines.
 A conviction can affect your future which is why we will diligently defend you in court.
 We want to achieve the best possible outcome, which can include:

 - Lighter sentencing